rohankishore/Aura-Text/README.md

 ## Contributions

 You are welcome to make contributions, bug reports and feature requests.
 A kind message, kindly contact me via Instagram before doing so we can chat more and discuss briefly!
 My instagram: @jops.niqqa (I post edits lol)

+## Known Issues (v1.0.5)

+- App freezing while resizing the window
+- Scaling issues while using an Ultrawide monitor (the app looks too stretched)
+- Unit convertor returns ERROR when trying to convert specific quantities

+## To Do

+- Introduce speech typing (ik there's already one made by Windows.
+Just press Windows + H to activate)
+- Switch between light and dark themes
+- New Plagiarism checker and remover in the 'Tools' menu
+- New and modern icon (i'm using an generic icon rn...
+Need to change it ASAP)
+- Display time and date but in a indistractive and modern way (maybe in a right click menu) (might change it bcz you can just view the time via taskbar..
+But what if you're in full-screen mode?)
+- Upgrade Math Solver so that it can calculate algebraic expressions, roots, squares, powers etc etc (maybe using Wolframalpha?)

+That's it for right now!
+Will update more To Do's later...
+Also, i'll mark them as complete if i implemented the feature!

+## Footer

+That's it for the README.
+I hope that you'll enjoy using it as much as i enjoyed coding it!
+Contributions and Feature requests are open right now.